Dokkedal/dcm2reg/docs/source/index.rst

 Developing deep learning models for delineation is of high interest in e.g. the planning phase of radiation therapy for patients with cancer.
-Delineations are crucial in this application because doctors want to deliver an appropriate radiation dosage to cancer tumors while affecting organs at risk with as small dosages as possible.
+Delineations are crucial in this application because doctors want to deliver an appropriate radiation dosage to cancer tumours while affecting organs at risk with as small dosages as possible.
 While deep learning models will hardly replace doctors entirely in delineation tasks at first, simply developing tools that can give suggestions which the doctors can validate upon will cut down manual labour